oroinc/documentation/backend/security/access-rules.rst

 Access Rules
 ============

-Symfony security system allows to check access to an existing object by the Authorization Checker's `isGranted` method.
+Symfony security system allows checking access to an existing object by the Authorization Checker's `isGranted` method.

-You can also check access to queries, such as Doctrine ORM query or Search query, for instance.
+You can also check access to queries, such as Doctrine ORM query or Search query.

 Protect ORM Queries
 -------------------